Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 ~~~~~~~~~~~~
 *token-id* ``string`` *→* ``integer``

-Return the total supply of a token (ie: minted - burned)
+Return the total supply of a token (ie: minted - burned).

 .. code:: lisp